marmelab/silex-multifetch/README.md

 ## Usage

-Send a request to the route where the provider is listening, passing the requests to fetch in parallel as a JSON object in the request body.
-For instance, to fetch `/products/1` and `/users` in parallel, make the following request:
+Send a request to the route where the provider is listening, passing the requests to fetch as query parameters.
+For instance, to fetch `/products/1` and `/users` into one HTTP call, make the following request:

 ```
 GET /multi?product=/product/1&all_users=/users HTTP/1.1